Keto as a Way of Life

 We hope you enjoy this Ingredient Spotlight on Flaxseeds.
-If you give this ingredient a try, please let us know how it works out for you.
-Please drop us a line in the comments below, send us an email at email@example.com or join us on our Facebook Page where we share and discuss Keto recipes all the time.
+If you give them a try, please let us know how it works out for you.
+Please drop us a line in the comments below, send us an email at firstname.lastname@example.org or join us on our Facebook Page where we share and discuss Keto recipes all the time.

 We post new recipes and Keto tips weekly, so if you don’t want to miss those, sign up for our weekly Email by clicking HERE.

 This is the blood ketone meter we use.
 We like it because it lets us check blood ketones as well as glucose.

 Here's the text right from the Amazon page, and I think it's pretty spot on: